UniversalDependencies/docs/_ga-dep/compound.md

 #### Reflexive Pronoun: féin

-Similar to the emphatic pronoun -self in Engish in himself, themselves, itself etc.
+Similar to the emphatic pronoun _self_ in English, e.g. himself, themselves.

 ~~~ sdparse
 Cé hiad féin ? \n Who are THEY ?